-SSHC began work with the South East Sydney Area Health Service (SESAHS) PHU to ensure that new cases were being correctly identified.
+SSHC began work with the South East Sydney Area Health Service (SESAHS) PHU (now called the South Eastern Sydney Local Health District PHU) to ensure that new cases were being correctly identified.
 The NSW HIV GP study group members and Eastern Sydney Division of General Practice were alerted to these new cases.
 SSHC and SESAHS PHU also sent a letter to GPs in the area to make them aware of a potential syphilis increase, what tests to do and their responsibilities around notification.

 Along with other NSW PHUs the SESAHS PHU began enhanced surveillance of positive syphilis serology by calling or writing to testing/notifying doctors to define the clinical stage of syphilis disease.

 STIs in Gay Men Action Group is formed